HeardLibrary/digital-scholarship/script/python/basics.md

 print(answer)
 ```

-Notice that in this example, the arguments that are put into the function when it is called (`num1,num2`) have different names than the placeholder parameters used to define the function (`firstNumber, secondNumber`).
+Notice that in this example, the arguments that are put into the function when it is called (`num1,num2`) have different names than the placeholder parameters used to define the function (`first_number, second_number`).
 It would also be fine to use the same names in both places, since the parameter variables are local to the function and what happens to variables outside the function has no effect on their value.
 The values that the parameters take when the function is run depends only on the values that are passed into the function as arguments.

 **Try this**